Julien-Verdun/TIC-TAC-TOE/README.md

 In this version, the basic elements of the game are programming and allow players to play in a PvP mode (Player versus Player).

+The code of the basic version is included on the file "tic_tac_toe.py".

 ## The improved version

 The improved version includes a PvM mode (Player versus Monster).
 A Neural Network is implemented and learnt from the game it played.

+The code of the basic version is included on the file "tic_tac_toe_plus.py".